scverse/spatialdata-io/README.md

 ## Disclaimer

-This library is community maintained and is not officially endorsed by the aforementined spatial technoloy companies.
-As such, we cannot offer any warranty of the correctedness of the representation.
-Futhermore, we cannot ensure the correctness of the readers for every data version as the technologies evolves and update their formats.
-If you find a bug or notice a misrepresentation for the data please report it via our [Bug Tracking System](https://github.com/scverse/spatialdata-io/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) so that it can be addressed either by the maintainers of this library or by the community.
+This library is community maintained and is not officially endorsed by the aforementioned spatial technology companies.
+As such, we cannot offer any warranty of the correctness of the representation.
+Furthermore, we cannot ensure the correctness of the readers for every data version as the technologies evolve and update their formats.
+If you find a bug or notice a misrepresentation of the data please report it via our [Bug Tracking System](https://github.com/scverse/spatialdata-io/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) so that it can be addressed either by the maintainers of this library or by the community.

 ## Citation